- Museum number

 - Curator's comments

 - Bought as a 'attributed to Bronzino', the drawing has recently been ascribed to his master Pontormo by Janet Cox-Rearick.
 She suggests that it is a study for the lost fresco of the 'Deluge with the benediction of the Seed of Noah' on the left-hand wall in the choir of the church of San Lorenzo, Florence.
 The work was commissioned by Duke Cosimo de' Medici in 1546, and Pontormo worked on it in the last decade of his life.
 The upper tier was completed in about 1550, but the lower tier, for which the present drawing is connected, was left unfinished on Pontormo's death in January 1557.
 Bronzino completed all the unfinished frescoes in the lower tier.
 The attribution depends on the similarities between certain Pontormo drawings and the present work.
+However, Chris Fischer - in discussion in a different context - has suggested that the drawing is more likely to be by Bronzino than Pontormo, due to the rather lapidary handling of the figures and technique.

 Lit: J.A.
 Gere, 'Drawings by Sebastiano del Piombo and Agnolo Bronzino', The British Museum Yearbook I: The Classical Tradition, London, 1976, p.
 272 (as Bronzino); N. Turner, in exhib. cat., BM, 'Florentine drawings of the sixteenth century', 1986, no. 121 (as Attributed to Bronzino); J. Cox-Rearick, 'Pontormo, Bronzino, Allori and the lost 'Deluge' at S. Lorenzo', 'The Burlington Magazine', CXXXIV, 1992, pp. 239-48, fig. 15 (as Pontormo)